Although probiotics and prebiotics sound very similar, the way the two function is very different.

 Reason 5: Better blood sugar balance

 Eventually, cells can become ‘insulin-resistant’ - meaning insulin is no longer able to transport glucose in.
 At this point, the person feels tired as their cells are not receiving energy, while at the same time, the excess glucose is stored as fat.
-Insulin-resistance is recognised as a pre-cursor to Type II diabetes and obesity.
+Insulin resistance is recognised as a precursor to Type II diabetes and obesity.

-The balance of bacteria in our digestive system appears to affect how our bodies metabolise carbohydrates and respond to insulin.[13][14]
+The balance of bacteria in our digestive system appears to affect how our bodies metabolize carbohydrates and respond to insulin.[13][14]
 The chronic low-level state of inflammation created by a high-fat and sugar diet not only affects our balance of gut bacteria, it also causes our cells to become less sensitive to the effects of insulin.

 By rebalancing our gut bacteria and dampening down inflammation, prebiotics can contribute to improvements in metabolic processes that are associated with both obesity and type-2 diabetes.[15]